-Residents of The Villages are unhappy about a development that will turn the pasture land along County Road 466 into a huge commercial property.
+Residents are unhappy about a development that will turn the pasture land along County Road 466 into a huge commercial property.
 The development, known as Hammock Oaks, will bring more traffic to County Road 466 and surrounding roads.
 Could this spike in traffic be a breaking point for Villagers fed up with congestion in their city?

 The Development in Question